Alur people: Chiefdoms

-The Alur Kingdom, also known as "Ker Alur," is thought to be the only kingdom unaffected by the 1967 Ugandan ban on traditional monarchies.
-All Alur Kings are referred to as "Rwoth", just like all Luo Chiefs and Kings, and are crowned according to the royal spear head bearing tradition.
-The title "Ubimu" is used to refer to the King as distinguished from other chiefs in the Kingdom, although it can be used interchangeably with "Rwoth".
+The Alur Kingdom, also known as "Ker Alur," is thought to be the only kingdom that was not affected by the 1966 Ugandan ban on traditional monarchies.

+All Alur Kings are referred to as "Rwoth", just like all Luo Chiefs and Kings, and they are crowned according to the royal spear head bearing tradition.
+The title "Ubimu" is used to refer to the King as distinguished from other chiefs in the Kingdom.